Oahu Hawaii Travel Guide / Everything You Need to Know

 Surfing the North Shore of Oahu

-The laidback North Shore attracts surfers from around the globe with its 7-mile stretch of world-class surf breaks and Hawaiian country vibes.
+The laidback North Shore attracts surfers from around the globe with its seven-mile stretch of world-class surf breaks and Hawaiian country vibes.
 Famously known as The Seven Mile Miracle, the North Shore is legendary in the world of surfing and hosts some of the most impressive surf competitions in the world.

 The Windward Coast

-Nā Mokulua Islands from Lanikai Pillboxes in Kailua / photo by Cristo Vlahos
+Nā Mokulua Islands from Lanikai Pillboxes in Kailua

 The Windward Coast on the east side of the island is home to beautiful lush scenery, serene beaches, and Kailua, Hawaii’s biggest beach town.
 With its many beaches and bays, the scenic 30-mile Windward Coast offers up some of the most stunning natural beauty in Hawaii.
+While it is normally onshore with the ENE trade winds, the Windward Coast does have a number of secret spots that light up on rare occasion.

 The Leeward Coast